Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 * Added new `/streaks toggle-reminder-opt-out` command to opt out of DM updates.
 * Added new "SendDmReminders" setting on the dashboard.
 Defaults to disabled.
 * Added new "DisableNicknameChange" setting on the dashboard.
 Defaults to disabled.
+* Added the ability to set ignored channels & roles for anti-raid.

 # February 16th - Forwarded Message Voice Transcription
 ## Changed